mjstthomas/React-blackjack/README.md

 Summary:

-  Created a fun and entertaining way to teach basic blackjack strategy.
+"  Created a fun and entertaining way to teach basic blackjack strategy."

-  It starts off with taking you to the sign in screen using firebase Oauth.
+"  It starts off with taking you to the sign in screen using firebase Oauth."

-  If you choose demo, it will take you thru a quick tutorial and let you play a game with no sign in.
+"  If you choose demo, it will take you thru a quick tutorial and let you play a game with no sign in."

-  If you win or lose, it takes you to a window announcing it and sending you either back to the game screen or sign up screen depending on whether or not you are   in demo mode.
+"  If you win or lose, it takes you to a window announcing it and sending you either back to the game screen or sign up screen depending on whether or not you are    in demo mode."

-  If you select the player image, it takes you to your player profile where you can change characters or delete your profile.
+"  If you select the player image, it takes you to your player profile where you can change characters or delete your profile."

-  There is a leader board telling players where they rank.
+"  There is a leader board telling players where they rank."